 (d) is installed with the camera in a front-facing position that enables clear and unobstructed recordings to be made of the forward view through the tow truck’s front windscreen.

-Penalty:
+(2) Subregulation (1) is specified as a safety standard for a towing service provider.

+(3) A towing service provider that contravenes subregulation (1) commits an offence.

+Penalty for this subregulation:

 (a) for an individual, a fine of $9 000;